 When choosing a color, you’ll want to take into account, the color of your walls, and any existing carpet that you’re keeping.
 Also, if you plan on having the hardwood flooring in your kitchen, you’ll want it to blend well with your cabinet and counter colors.
 Your Bona Certified Craftsman will be able to help you if you get stuck.

 I knew we would be painting our main floor to a softer gray.
 And with my white cabinets and white woodwork in the house, I wanted something less brown and more on the gray side.
 I kept going back to the Driftwood color over and over.
 Then I saw THIS on the Bona Instagram page.
 And they mentioned how they had mixed a couple of the colors!
 Brilliant!

-So that’s what I asked for.
+I considered mixing the Ebony and the Driftwood, but after seeing the larger color samples, I went with the Driftwood.
 The top left is the Gray stain, the bottom left I don’t remember and then the gorgeous, amazing and perfect color on the Right is MINE!
-It’s a mixture of Ebony and Driftwood.
+Driftwood.
 They gave me larger samples so I could really see it.
 I laid them out and didn’t tell my husband or son which one I loved.
 Luckily it was hands down their favorite too!
 The upper left did wink at me a few times….
 I love the gray in it, but there were pink overtones that kept showing and although it’s stunning, I wanted something a bit darker with less brown.

 Before I knew it, we were moving everything out of the main floor so the Bona Certified Craftsman crew could come in and start the demo.

 I love that I have the same crew from start to finish.
 They were the best guys.
 Very polite and hard working.

 Once they tore everything out, in came the wood.

 Eddie told me that once they brought the wood in, it has to sit in your home for 3 to 5 days until it passes a moisture test.
 Once it passes, then it’s full steam ahead!